Pylons/pyramid/docs/narr/views.rst

        lastname = request.params['lastname'].decode('utf-8')

-For implicit decoding to work reliably, you should ensure that every form you render that posts to a :mod:`pyramid` view is rendered via a response that has a ``;charset=UTF-8`` in its ``Content-Type`` header; or, as in the form above, with a ``meta http-equiv`` tag that implies that the charset is UTF-8 within the HTML ``head`` of the page containing the form.
+For implicit decoding to work reliably, you should ensure that every form you render that posts to a :app:`Pyramid` view is rendered via a response that has a ``;charset=UTF-8`` in its ``Content-Type`` header; or, as in the form above, with a ``meta http-equiv`` tag that implies that the charset is UTF-8 within the HTML ``head`` of the page containing the form.
 This must be done